dosqas/spotify-likes-to-lastfm/README.md

 1. Visit the [Last.fm API page](https://www.last.fm/api).
 2. Log in with your Last.fm account or create one if you don't have it.
 3. Click on the "Get an API account" link.
-4. Fill in the form with any app name (it can be anything, like "Spotify to Last.fm Transfer").
+4. Fill in the form* with any app name (it can be anything, like "Spotify to Last.fm Transfer").

+\***Note:** No `Callback URL` or `Application Homepage` need to be entered, since Last.fm does not require a redirect URI for OAuth authentication.
+Feel free to leave them empty (recommended).

 5. After submitting the form, you'll receive your **API Key** and **Shared Secret**.

 #### Configure Environment Variables